 Lord Stern, the author of the renowned 2006 Stern Report, has spoken out about the current climate change policy dispute that is going on in the Houses of Parliament.

 Speaking to backbenches who make up the Commons’ energy and climate change select committee, Lord Stern stated his belief that the arguments are having a detrimental effect on investor confidence.

 Quoted by The Ecologist, Lord Stern warned: “We’ve seen quarrelling in the coalition, suggestions of a review of the fourth carbon budget and suggestions of a review of green levies.

 “What that does is undermine confidence … I think there’s a risk of going backwards, but that risk is itself damaging in choking off investment.”

 Any reduction in investment could potentially prove very damaging to companies involved in the running of the UK’s offshore wind farm industry.
-This ranges from businesses which harness wind power, to sub sea cable firms like Fraser Hydraulics, which assist with the manufacturing of wind farms.
+This ranges from businesses which harness wind power, to sub sea cable firms, which assist with the manufacturing of wind farms.

 Offshore wind farm projects facing the axe